obverse Chapter 9· | Turning Signs (Contents) | References | SourceNet |

 ‘Language, strictly speaking, is identified with a certain way of modeling the world in cognition’ (Deely 2001, 5).
 While ‘every animal formulates its own model of the world,’ language is unique to humans, enabling them to distinguish between things and objects and thus to become aware of semiosis (Deely 2001, 11).
 Once established as a primary means of human modeling, language was ‘exapted’ to (i.e. applied for purposes of) communication, which (like modeling) is something all animals do.
 ‘Exaptation’ is a term used by S.J.
 Gould to indicate that some feature of a system which evolved because it served some useful purpose turns out, in some new circumstance, to be useful for some other purpose.

 However, if language evolved, it seems highly implausible that it evolved independently of communication before being ‘exapted to’ it.
-I've seen no evidence that human children learn to use language without communicating; why then would we think that human language and modeling evolved separately from communication, instead of co-evolving like everything else in human nature?
+There is no evidence that human children learn to use language without communicating; why then would we think that human language and modeling evolved separately from communication, instead of co-evolving like everything else in human nature?
 Perhaps Sebeok believed, like the early Chomsky, that language did not evolve at all, but suddenly appeared like a random genetic mutation – a break in the continuity of evolution (and Deely followed in this belief).
-But to me it seems a very strange doctrine. [next]
+But this would imply that language (‘strictly speaking’) served cognitive purposes for individual humans before they used speech (or even gesture) to communicate with each other, which would deny that language is fundamentally a social phenomenon.
+It would also deny the difference between linguistic (external) symbols and internal symbols (concepts).

 … memory is a system property reflecting the effects of context and the associations of the various degenerate circuits capable of yielding a similar output.
 Thus, each event of memory is dynamic and context-sensitive—it yields a repetition of a mental or physical act that is similar but not identical to previous acts.
 It is recategorical: it does not replicate an original experience exactly.
 There is no reason to assume that such a memory is representational in the sense that it stores a static registered code for some act.
 Instead, it is more fruitfully looked on as a property of degenerate nonlinear interactions in a multidimensional network of neuronal groups.
 Such interactions allow a non-identical ‘reliving’ of a set of prior acts and events, yet there is often the illusion that one is recalling an event exactly as it happened.— Edelman (2004, 52)